Beningbrough Hall, Gallery & Gardens

 The garden is experiencing something of a renaissance with designs by RHS Gold Award winner Andy Sturgeon slowly taking shape.
 The year starts with 300,000 spring bulbs along the ha-ha walk.
 The blossom of the fruit trees in the walled garden comes next and the newest addition, the Pergola adds to the summer borders.

-The wilderness play area is perfect for children to let off steam; popular activities include building a den, swinging high on the cantilever swing, balancing on the clamberstack or sailing off in the boat.
+The wilderness play area is perfect for children to let off steam; popular activities include building a den, swinging high on the cantilever swing, balancing on the clamberstack or let your imagination loose in the Wendy House.
 Take yourself on an adventure and tick off some of the '50 things to do before you're 11 3/4' playlist.

 During the school holidays there are often trails and activities for a full day out, these are updated on the website and social media.

 Eating and shopping

 The walled garden restaurant serves morning coffee, afternoon tea and hot lunches made from seasonal homegrown and locally sourced produce as well as children's lunch boxes with sandwiches, snacks, drinks and fruit.

 The brew house close to the children's play area is open on busy days and serves hot and cold drinks, snacks, cakes and ice creams and offers a dog friendly place to stop for a pause and grab your takeaway.